thomasbyttebier/thomasbyttebier/_posts/2019-12-06-enhancing-a-physical-exhibition-visit-through-digital.md

 ## The state of digital visitor tools in museums

 Several museums have experimented with VR and AR tours.
 The [Kremer Museum](https://www.thekremercollection.com/the-kremer-museum/) is arguably the most extreme example as it only exists in virtual reality.
 In 2017, [Tate Modern](https://www.tate.org.uk/) very interestingly [recreated the Parisian studio of Modigliani in VR](https://www.tate.org.uk/press/press-releases/virtual-reality-brings-modiglianis-final-studio-life).
-The [National Museum of Finland](http://www.kansallismuseo.fi/) came up with another take in 2018, allowing visitors to [walk inside R. W. Ekman’s painting, “The Opening of the Diet 1863 by Alexander II”](https://www.vrfocus.com/2018/02/national-museum-of-finland-offers-virtual-time-travel/).
+The [National Museum of Finland](http://www.kansallismuseo.fi/) came up with another take in 2018, allowing visitors to [walk inside R. W. Ekman’s painting, “The Opening of the Diet 1863 by Alexander II”](https://www.vrfocus.com/2018/02/national-museum-of-finland-offers-virtual-time-travel/) (image below).

 ![Walking inside R.W.
 Ekman’s painting, “The Opening of the Diet 1863 by Alexander II” (Image: National Museum of Finland)]({{site.baseurl}}{{page.imgpath}}finland-museum-vr.jpg)

 VR is fascinating, but costly to produce and it requires visitors to use additional hardware.
 Impossible in our case.

-Looking further, we were charmed by [Serpentine Galleries](https://www.serpentinegalleries.org/)’ approach.
+Looking further, we were charmed by [Serpentine Galleries](https://www.serpentinegalleries.org/)’ approach (image below).
 A few years ago, they debuted their [Mobile Tours](https://danielfelstead.com/work/serpentine-galleries-serpentine-mobile-tours): as visitors connected their mobile devices to the on-site wifi, the browser would fire up and offer access to additional content – artist interviews, editorials, and curatorial tours.

 ![Serpentine Galleries Mobile Tours interface]({{site.baseurl}}{{page.imgpath}}serpentine-app.jpg)